Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 ### 2024-01-05 - finalize proposals
 collectively worked on proposal and finalized game structures and the technical aspects

+### 2024-01-07 - detail out out project more and roles
+improve intended pacing and member roles to the proposal, change minor rule in intended usage of the game

 ## Jiayu Yan

 ### 2024-01-02 - started basic proposal + assigned rules to each member